 Families are entitled to compensation as long as the victim is not more than 50 percent responsible for his or her fatal injuries.
 If the victim does share fault, the family’s financial award will be reduced.
 For example, if the victim shares 30 percent of the blame for a fatal accident, the family’s financial award will be reduced by 30 percent.

-Get Help From an Austin Wrong Death Lawyer at Lorenz & Lorenz, LLP
+Get Help From an Austin Wrong Death Lawyer Near You at Lorenz & Lorenz, LLP

 You’re dealing with a devastating loss.
 You shouldn’t have to try to navigate a complex legal claim by yourself.
 Hiring an attorney can give you time to grieve and take care of your loved ones.
 At Lorenz & Lorenz, our attorneys know how important a wrongful death recovery can be.
 We’ll fight to hold the person who has caused you to suffer responsible for what they’ve done.